temitopeohassan/victory-vault/README.md

    - Odds are calculated as: `totalPool / poolForSelectedTeam`

 4. **Enter Stake Amount**
-   - Enter the amount of USDC you want to stake
+   - Enter the amount of Celo you want to stake
    - The interface will show your potential winnings
    - Potential winnings = `stakeAmount × currentOdds`